“I don’t mind helping, but how can I trust the organization to feed the hungry? This is a huge problem to find someone I can trust.”

 Yet some of these comments made me feel mad, others made me think that “some people” are just ignorant while a few others, in my opinion, made a valid point.

 At Bright Hope, our efforts and funds go towards helping the extreme poor.
 We work tirelessly to keep those in a position to help up-to-date with accurate insights about those who need our help the most.
 We tell their stories, share their photos, and work in their communities with the local churches to help them rise to a better standard of living.
 To do this, we need people to join our cause, and to send money and prayers to support the work we are doing in these urban slums and remote villages.

-When someone questions the work we do, the reputability of our organization, or why we help the extreme poor internationally rather than those at home, here’s how we answer:
+When someone questions the work we do and ask, “Do charities do more harm than good?” or why we help the extreme poor internationally rather than those at home, here are common questions and how we would answer:

 “How do I know if your charity is trustworthy?
 Will my money really go to the poor?”

 How can organizations like Bright Hope combat the common criticisms that charities are known for?
 Start by looking to see if the charity is endorsed by ECFA.
 ECFA is a “financial standards association” that accredits American non-profits based on seven standards of financial integrity.
 You can also check charity watchdog websites such as Ministryvoice.com which gives its “Most Trusted Nonprofits” award to charities that meets their criteria or Charity Navigator, which rates charities on a 4-star rating scale.
 When all else fails, look at the charity’s website to see if their financial information is posted.
 (I’m proud to show you that for fiscal year 2017, over 90% of Bright Hope’s budget went directly into the programs that help lift people out of extreme poverty!)